daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-basic-jobs.md

 the read operation, as it is included as part of the next operation such as a map or project operation.

-    For data in a Kiji table, Express includes the source KijiInput that understands the special characteristics of a Kiji table, such as entity IDs.
+For data in a Kiji table, Express includes the source `KijiInput` that understands the special characteristics of a Kiji table, such as entity IDs. `KijiInput` is an Express extension of a Scalding source:

-        KijiInput("kiji/table/uri/users")
-            .read

-    `KijiInput` is an Express extension of a Scalding source.
+    KijiInput("kiji://localhost:2181/myInstance/users")

+Note this will construct a KijiSource that reads no data, because you must also specify which columns to read.
+The full KijiInput and KijiOutput syntax can be found in [Data Flow Operations]({{site.userguide_express_devel}}/data-flow-ops).

-* It takes one input, a string that indicates the URI of the Kiji table to treat as the source.
-When the Express operation is run as a job, it is typical that this value is provided on the command line; in that case, the call to `KijiInput` would use an instance of the Scala Args class to collect the command-line parameters:
+* When the Express operation is run as a job, it is typical that the address of the Kiji table is provided on the command line; in that case, the call to `KijiInput` would use an instance of the Scalding Args class to collect the command-line parameters:

         KijiInput(args("users-table"))
-        .read

     The command line would include an option `--users-table` where the URI of the Kiji table would follow that option, often employing an environment variable (in this case,